pk-auth WebAuthn on the JVM

 Three files, one bean.

-The minimum-viable wire-up: declare three dependencies, set three required config values, and implement UserLookup against your user table.
-The starter auto-configures the controllers, JWT filter, and bean defaults.
-The testkit fills in storage until you add a real backend.
+The minimum-viable wire-up: declare the dependencies, set three required config values, and implement UserLookup against your user table.
+The starter auto-configures the controllers, JWT filter, and bean defaults; the testkit fills in storage until you add a real backend.

 01Dependencies